akhtarnabeel/ecoforecastCS/SetupOpenWhisk.md

  ## NOTES for troubleshooting:

- - If couchdb has trouble installing, change couchdb version from 2.1 to 2.3 in ~/openwhisk/ansible/group_vars/all
+ - If couchdb has trouble installing, change couchdb version from `2.1` to `2.3` in `~/openwhisk/ansible/group_vars/all`
+ - In case build fails with container imager error.
+Try again after changing image:tag for `action-swift-v3.1.1` from `default` to `1.0.3` in `~/openwhisk/ansible/files/runtimes.json` or relevent image in the error.